The Complete Guide to Kopi Luwak Coffee in 2024

 A one-pound bag (454 grams) of wild kopi luwak coffee can cost as much as $600 ($1300 per kilo).
 Kopi luwak is one of the most expensive coffees in the world.[4]

-In large Indonesian supermarkets, the price of farmed kopi luwak, which is considered to be of low quality, starts at $100 per kilogram (2.2lbs).
-In comparison, the price of local arabica coffee of high quality is about five times lower.
+In large Indonesian supermarkets, the price of farmed kopi luwak, considered to be of low quality, starts at $100 per kilogram (2.2 lbs).
+In comparison, high-quality local arabica coffee costs about five times less.

-Kopi luwak can also be found in specialty coffee shops outside of Asia.
+Specialty coffee shops outside of Asia also offer kopi luwak.
 There, a single cup of brewed kopi luwak can cost anywhere between $35 – $100.[4]

 However, in Bali, a region that produces kopi luwak and a popular destination to try it, the price of a single cup is $4.[5]

 The reason why kopi luwak is so expensive is that it is very unusual and in high demand.
-Due to the fact that it has to be processed in a very specific way, there is a very small supply.
+Because producers must process it in a very specific way, the supply remains very small.

 Due to its rarity and the mystery surrounding it, there is a lot of demand for kopi luwak, which keeps the price high.